google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/neurons.jpg)

 <!--
-This builds a web of neurons called a "neural network"
+This builds a web of neurons called a "neural network."

-This simplification of the brain signaling pathway lead to research into "artificial neural networks" with different types of neurons.
+This simplification of the brain signaling pathway led to research into "artificial neural networks" with different types of neurons.

 Beyond this network effect, the concept of neural networks tends to break away from biology.
 Similarly, birds inspired flight, but modern airplanes don't flap their wings.